dynamsoft-docs/license-server-docs/about/terms.md

 A License Item contains a permit to use a product (for example, a license item can be described as a "10, 000-Barcode-Scan package for using Dynamsoft Barcode Reader within Browsers".
 The license item cannot be split.

+## Organization ID

+An Organization ID uniquely specifies an organization which represents the licensee of one or multiple License Item(s).

 ## Handshake Code

 The permits in License Items are not consumed directly by applications because